Polpii/rex_Interface/README.md

 ![image](https://github.com/Polpii/rex_Interface/blob/main/pics/screen_map_builder.png?raw=true)

 On the right of the screen there is two application that will run two different scripts.
 The arrow one will launch the **following** mode.
 You'll have to enter the password and hit Enter.
-Then click on **DISCONNECT** and reload your page.
-You'll see this:
+Then click on **DISCONNECT**, reload your page and tadaa:

 ![image](https://github.com/Polpii/rex_Interface/blob/main/pics/stream_follow.png?raw=true)